uchuutamashi/6.036/README.md

 Perceptron
 ----------

-This implementation of perceptron uses classifier that passes through the origin.
+This implementation of the perceptron uses classifiers that pass through the origin.
 To introduce an additional constant, augment the input vector with an extra '1'. i.e. instead of (x_1 , ... , x_n), use (1 , x_1 ... , x_n)